 - In Iji, mercy invincibility won't protect you from being hit by the Velocithor, Nuke or Phantom Hammer.

-- Similarly (but less impressively), the move Feint can hit through Protect and Detect.
+- Similarly (but less impressively), the move Feint can hit through moves like Protect, Detect, Quick Guard and Spiky Shield, and removes their effects for the rest of the turn.

-- A lesser example is Brick Break, which hits through Reflect and Light Screen for full damage and dispels them.
+- There are lesser examples in Brick Break and Psychic Fangs, which hit through Aurora Veil, Reflect and Light Screen for full damage and dispel them.

-- In Mabinogi's Tactical Rock-Paper-Scissors, the Smash attack can break through the Defend move.
-No melee attack works against the Counter Attack move, though.
+- In Mabinogi's Tactical Rock–Paper–Scissors, the Smash attack can break through the Defend move.
+No melee attack works against the Counter Attack move.

 - The (melee) Windmill attack is uncounterable... but it's very blockable.